nf-core/website/sites/main-site/src/content/special-interest-groups/animal-genomics/meetings.md

 # Meeting schedule

-The [Animal Genomics special interest group](/special-interest-groups/animal-genomics) meets on the third Wednesday of every month at 4 PM CET / 10 AM EDT / 7 AM PDT for 1h.
+The [Animal Genomics special interest group](/special-interest-groups/animal-genomics) meets on the third Wednesday of every month at 4 PM CET / 10 AM ET / 7 AM PT for 1h.

 |   Date | Speaker                                                                                                                      | Event                                                        |
 | -----: | :--------------------------------------------------------------------------------------------------------------------------- | ------------------------------------------------------------ |